Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Existence and emergence proved in a domain

 Our approach is different to that used by \cite{Murdock03} [Chap.~5] for autonomous systems.
 In essence Murdock uses the coordinate transform~\cref{eq:stsexform} to map the original dynamics~\cref{eqs:stsesde} into the \(\Xv\Yv\Zv\)-space, calls that the \emph{full system} and typically denotes it by~\(\dot x=a(x)\) with \(x\) denoting the transformed variables \cite[p.296]{Murdock03}.
 He calls the normal form system~\cref{eqs:stsesdenf} the \emph{truncated system}, denoted \(\dot y=\widehat a(y)\).
 Murdock then compares invariant manifolds of these two systems; that is, he compares the invariant manifolds in what we call the \(\Xv\Yv\Zv\)-space.
 In contrast, here we use the coordinate transformation~\cref{eq:stsexform} to map the invariant manifolds of the normal form~\cref{eqs:stsesdenf} back into the \(\xv\yv\zv\)~variables of the original `physical' system~\cref{eqs:stsesde} and aim to make comparisons in that original space of the `physical' variables.

-Recall that we mostly use capital letters for quantities in the $\Xv\Yv\Zv$-space, such as the domains~$D_\mu$, and mostly use lowercase letters for quantities in the $\xv\yv\zv$-space, such as corresponding domains~$d_\mu$.
+\begin{full} Recall that we mostly use capital letters for quantities in the $\Xv\Yv\Zv$-space, such as the domains~$D_\mu$, and mostly use lowercase letters for quantities in the $\xv\yv\zv$-space, such as corresponding domains~$d_\mu$. \end{full}

 \begin{definition}[diffeomorphic domain] For every given coordinate transformation~\cref{eq:stsexform} constructed to order~\(p\) for \cref{thm:stsenfp}, define a (star-shaped) domain $D_\mu\subseteq \DD_\mu$ such that the coordinate transform~\cref{eq:stsexform} is a $\cC^p$-diffeomorphism onto a domain~$d_\mu\subseteq d$. \end{definition}